 The cause of OCD is not clear.
 Slight changes in the balance of some brain chemicals (neurotransmitters) such as serotonin may play a role.
 This is why medication is thought to help (see below).

-Also, the chance of developing OCD is higher than average in first-degree relatives of affected people (mother, father, brother, sister, child).
+Also, the chance of developing OCD is higher than average if you have a first-degree family member who is affected (mother, father, brother, sister, child).
 So, there may be some genetic element to OCD.
 However, so far, no genes have been found to be linked with OCD.

 Other theories about the cause of OCD have been suggested but none proved.